-The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:
+The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic period, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where available.
+The Accounting Officer for the Academy Trust has delivered value for money during the year by:

-- Undertaking procurements rounds for two major capital projects around the replacement of boilers and a pitched roof on the main school building; - Holding the Finance and Operations Director to account; and - Working closely with the Finance and Operations Director and Deputy Headteacher: Curriculum and Data to ensure there is an appropriate staffing model.
+- Undertaking procurements rounds for catering and a major capital projects around the replacement of the heating distribution network in the main building; - Holding the Finance and Operations Director to account; - Maximising returns from interest rates; and - Working closely with the Finance and Operations Director and Deputy Headteacher: Curriculum and Data to ensure there is an appropriate staffing model.